S-Ganesh980/S-Ganesh980/README.md

 - 👋 Hi, I’m Sushmitha
 - 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ML applications to Riemannian Geometry
+- 💞️ I’m looking to collaborate on Machine learning and ML applications to Riemannian Geometry

 <!---
 S-Ganesh980/S-Ganesh980 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.